Direct Editing Relief

 For Solidworks and Catia 5

 Solidworks has limited direct editing capabilities and Catia 5 has none.
-Solidworks Conceptual Design is out and now offers direct editing capabilities to the SW community.
-But it seems to be a stand alone product that is based on a different solid modeling kernel and probably offers no more functionality than any another CAD product that has direct editing functionality at a more reasonable cost.
+Solidworks Conceptual Design at $2988.00 per year is out and now offers direct editing capabilities to the SW community.
+But it seems to be a stand alone product that is based on a different solid modeling kernel and probably offers no more functionality or compatibility with Solidworks than any another CAD product that has direct editing functionality at a more reasonable cost.
 Dassault really has no direct edit plans for Catia 5, leaving their users out there to wander in the desert without any flexible design interoperability.

 Now this is not to say that both Solidworks and Catia 5 aren't good, both are powerful design systems.